 In 2015, new EU Succession Regulations came into place, providing British expatriates an opportunity to avoid French succession laws.
 This was provided they state who they wish to inherit in their will.
 Forced heirship law will remain applicable for French nationals but no longer for expatriates.
 With over 5 million people from different nationalities living in France, the EU regulation is a tool that cannot be neglected when organising estate planning.

 Other countries and states have very different rules regarding inheritance.
 This can become an issue for children of French parents who have since left the country.
 In a real-life case, two men living in California died after organising their estate via a family trust.
 Their French heirs were to be entirely disinherited by Californian law.
 French law allows a French heir to claim the assets still located in France of a parent who no longer resided there.
 This is the inheritance that would have been granted to them under French law and that which they were otherwise denied by foreign succession law.

-The Supreme Court notably retained in their verdict that" a foreign law to which the rule of conflict of laws applies and which excludes forced heirship is not, in and of itself, contrary to French international public policy and may not be set aside unless its real application to the case in question leads to a situation that is inconsistent with the rules of French law that are deemed to be fundamental".
+The French Supreme Court notably retained in their verdict that "a foreign law to which the rule of conflict of laws applies and which excludes forced heirship is not, in and of itself, contrary to French international public policy and may not be set aside unless its real application to the case in question leads to a situation that is inconsistent with the rules of French law that are deemed to be fundamental."

-The Supreme Court also considered the durable establishment of the deceased in California and most importantly the fact that the claimants were adults and not in a precariousness situation or need.
-The conclusion of the Supreme Court confirmed the judgment in Appeal that there was no reason to disregard California law in favour of French law.
+They also considered the durable establishment of the deceased in California and, most importantly, that the claimants were adults and not in a precarious situation or need.
+The conclusion of the Supreme Court confirmed the judgment, determining that there was no reason to disregard California law in favour of French law.

-It is clear from the decision that the Supreme Court took into consideration the situation of the heirs before disregarding force heirship and French international public policy.
-Would the decision have been the same if the heirs were minors or in need?
+The Supreme Court clearly considered the heirs' situation before disregarding force heirship and French international public policy.
+The question is, would the decision have been the same if the heirs were minors or in need?